ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 }
 ```

-After executing the scan command we get the list of items, which are in the form of JSON collection.
-We process them as follows:
+After executing the scan command you get the list of items, which are in the form of JSON collection.
+You process them as follows:
 ```JavaScript
 if (!items || items.length === 0) {
     return {